May 4th of this year, marked the 9 year anniversary of my grandfather’s suicide.

 During the drive, I hit the anger phase.
 Initially, I was angry at my God, but then the more I thought about it, I realized I had no reason to be angry at God.
 My grandfather did not die of natural causes or health reasons.
 He took his own life.
 My anger then became pointed to my grandfather for leaving us behind.

-Today, on the 4th anniversary of his death, I am reminded that on a daily basis, I feel like I have accepted his suicide.
+There are days that I feel like I have accepted his suicide.
 I do not find myself obsessing over it every day.
 But when I do think of it, I am reminded how quickly one can regress to a previous stage of grief and I find myself at the anger stage.

 Bargaining comes in the form of “If only…” or “What if…”.
 You may bargain with your Higher Power that if you do xyz then your loved one can return to you.
 Or if only you had done this or what if you had done that.